Comparative price levels for investment

 Table 1 shows the countries’ PLIs for the aggregate machinery and equipment as well as for its three main sub-groups: metal products and equipment, electrical and optical equipment and transport equipment.
 In addition, the PLIs for software are shown.
 Countries are sorted according to their overall price level for investment shown in the first column.
 The shaded fields indicate the highest and lowest PLIs per category among all 37 participating countries.
 The highest and lowest PLIs among the 28 EU Member States are marked in bold.

 The results show that Denmark is the most expensive EU Member State for total machinery and equipment, and for transport equipment.
-Among the EU Member States, Sweden, Malta and the Netherlands show the highest prices for metal products and equipment, for electrical and optical equipment, and for software, respectively.
+Among the EU Member States, Cyprus, Malta and the Netherlands show the highest prices for metal products and equipment, for electrical and optical equipment, and for software, respectively.

 Among all 37 countries, Iceland is the most expensive country for total machinery and equipment, for electrical and optical equipment, and for software.
 Switzerland has the highest price level for metal products and equipment, while Norway has the highest prices for transport equipment.